vippsas/vipps-woocommerce/readme.txt

  * 'vippsStatusCheckErrorHandler' - A filter that should return function taking a statustext and an error object.
 It receives the default error handler, and is called when checking the order status with ajax for some reason ends up in an error.

 == Changelog ==
+= 2026-03-11 Version 5.2.2 =
+Fix CSS issues in the standard Checkout

 = 2026-03-09 Version 5.2.1 =
 Fix: Only show the recurring Checkout when there's a recurring product in your shopping cart.